Professional Graduate Diploma in Education

 The Professional Graduate Diploma in Education (PGDE) is a one-year postgraduate course for prospective teachers in Scotland.
 Successful completion of this course allows an individual to teach in a Scottish state school.
 All PGDE courses at each University are regulated by the Scottish Government and General Teaching Council for Scotland A PGDE is one of the two main routes for entering the teaching profession in Scotland, the other being a 4-year MA/BA Education course.

 The course typically lasts for one full academic year, however some providers offer part-time and distance learning options which may last up to two years (for example, Dlite courses).
 The one-year course typically consists of 36 weeks of training, with 18 weeks spent at university learning about theory and practice and 18 weeks spent on school placements putting theory into practice.

 A PGDE course can be taken in either Primary Education, which pertains to teaching of children from ages 3–12 (includes nursery provision) or Secondary Education, which requires the individual to be a subject specialist and involves the teaching of children aged 11–18.

-The University of Aberdeen offers the Distance Learning Initial Teacher Education (DLITE) PGDE where graduates living in or working for one of the partner local authorities can receive a teaching qualification whilst working and studying part-time over 18 months.
+The University of Aberdeen offers the Distance Learning Initial Teacher Education (DLITE) PGDE for both Primary and Secondary where graduates living in or working for one of the partner local authorities can receive a teaching qualification whilst working and studying part-time over 18 months.

-The DLITE PGDE is offered both as a Primary and Secondary qualification with the University of Aberdeen.

-Teaching qualifications for Secondary Education in Scotland can currently be awarded in the following areas:
+Teaching qualifications for Secondary Education in Scotland are annually awarded in the following areas, with some courses being available in Gaelic medium or with a Catholic Teacher’s Certificate: